kisslinux/kisslinux.github.io/pages/use_flags.md

 This keeps the package manager and the package files themselves simple and easy to maintain as they don't have to think about conditional dependencies, a configuration file or the nitty-gritty way this system would function underneath.

+**NOTE**: If you are unfamiliar with the package format in KISS, I recommend reading this page: <https://getkiss.org/#package-system>

 ## Index